 Copenhagen’s Opera House is hard to miss.
-The immense building—it measures some 440,000 square feet and presides over the harbor from its position on the island of Holmen, across the water from the palace at Amalienborg.
-Completed in 2004, the contemporary building was designed by Danish architect Henning Larsen and. thanks to a generous benefactor, no expense was spared.
-(With final construction costs totaling more than $500 million, it is the most expensive opera house ever built.)
-Jura limestone, Italian marble, and oak from a grove of 19th-century trees are among the materials meticulously used in the building which also features works by a number of contemporary Danish artists.
-Fortunately tickets to either the main stage or the experimental Takkelloftet one are not always limited to the very rich; occasional last-minute bargains are available, especially if you are willing to sit in the nosebleed section (where, thanks to the state-of-the-art acoustics, the sound is as good as it is on the main floor).
+The immense building measures some 440,000 square feet and presides over the harbor from its position on the island of Holmen, across the water from the palace at Amalienborg.
+Completed in 2004, it was designed by Danish architect Henning Larsen, and thanks to a generous benefactor, no expense was spared: Jura limestone, Italian marble, even oak from a grove of 19th-century trees are just a few of the materials used, and the walls are lined with works by contemporary Danish artists.
+(Final construction costs totaled more than $500 million, making it is the most expensive opera house ever built.)
+Fortunately, tickets to the main stage and the experimental Takkelloftet theatre are not always limited to the very rich.
+Occasional last-minute bargains are available, especially if you sit in the nosebleed section, and state-of-the-art acoustics ensure that the sound there is every bit as good as it is on the main floor.